AAYLC/integrated-projects-docs/docs/index.md

-# Welcome to the documentation for SMA DIH Miri Launching
+# Welcome to the documentation for SMA DIH Miri Launching integrated project
 There are 3 important parts of the integrated project which are Robotic arm, Pump oil jack and pinball table.

 ## Pump oil jack(donkey)